abartnof/cricket_competition/readme.md

 standard deviation of scores is under the overall median, which is to say, they are the ones with the most competitive leagues.

-A chi-squared test indicates that country does not a significant impact on the standard deviation of scores.
+A chi-squared test indicates that country does not have a significant impact on the standard deviation of scores.

 ``` r
 chisq.test(EventSD$event_sd, factor(EventSD$match_type), simulate.p.value = TRUE)